cotobadesign/cotoba-agent-oss-docs/source/rst/Security.rst

     :widths: 30,70

     "classname","Defines the path to python which implements the base class 'Authenticator'."
     "denied_srai","If authentication fails, the interpreter can use the document defined in this configuration as a SRAI.
 (In the above example, 'AUTHENTICATION_FAILED' is set to SRAI.).
-The aiml file must contain this as a category pattern with appropriate text to indicate that access is denied."
+The AIML file must contain this as a category pattern with appropriate text to indicate that access is denied."

-Authorization
+Authorisation
 ----------------------------

-Authentication is defined by users, groups, and roles.
+Authorisation is defined by users, groups, and roles.

 .. csv-table::
     :header: "Parameter Name","Description"
     :widths: 30,70

-    "User","Define authorization information for a single user.
+    "User","Define authorisation information for a single user.
 By including users in one or more groups, you can assign both specific and inherited roles."
     "Group","A group of users assigned one or more roles."
     "Role","An arbitrary authority string to be assigned to the user group."

-The base authorization class is defined as follows:
+The base authorisation class is defined as follows。

 .. code:: python